First cohort launching in Spring 2025

 Here’s how the program is structured:

 Week 1-3: • Connect with your mentor, fellow classmates, and assigned studio. • Get familiar with the studio’s codebase, tools, and project scope. • Start with a small, starter assignment to help you get up to speed with the studio’s workflow and expectations.
-This could involve implementing a basic feature or fixing a set of bugs.
-Weeks 4–12: • Take on a larger, more substantial assignment, such as designing and developing a game system, optimizing a feature, or tackling a gameplay mechanic. • Depending on your progress and interests, you may also take on additional smaller tasks.
-Throughout the program: • Participate in weekly stand-ups and office hours hosted by both mentors and studios. • Receive detailed code reviews to improve your skills and ensure high-quality work. • Engage with your mentor and peers through Discord.
+This could involve fixing a simple bug or implementing a basic feature.
+Weeks 4–12: • Take on a larger, more substantial assignment, such as designing and developing a game system, optimizing a feature, or tackling a gameplay mechanic. • Depending on your progress and interests, you may also take on additional tasks.
+Throughout the program: • Participate in weekly stand-ups and office hours hosted by both mentors and studios. • Receive detailed code reviews to improve your skills and ensure high-quality work. • Attend guest lectures by industry veterans, gaining real-world insights. • Engage with your mentor and peers through Discord.
 We encourage peer programming and collaboration to enhance learning and teamwork.

 How will I be assigned to which studio?